2023 Merri-bek Awards

 The annual Merri-bek Awards are open to any group or individual whose activity has improved the quality of life of others in Merri-bek.
 A nominee could be anyone who lives, works, studies, plays, or volunteers in Merri-bek.

-Winners were announced at our Merri-bek Awards Ceremony on Tuesday 18 October.
+Winners will be announced at our Merri-bek Awards Ceremony on Tuesday 31 October.

 Award categories and selection criteria